Wash (visual arts)

 A wash is a term for a visual arts technique resulting in a semi-transparent layer of colour.
 A wash of diluted ink or watercolor paint applied in combination with drawing is called pen and wash, wash drawing, or ink and wash.
 Normally only one or two colours of wash are used; if more colours are used the result is likely to be classified as a full watercolor painting.

-The classic East Asian tradition of literati painting, that only uses black ink in various levels of dilution, is ink wash painting.
-This is used, especially for landscape painting, in Chinese painting, Japanese painting and Korean painting.
+The classic East Asian tradition of ink wash painting uses black ink in various levels of dilution.
+Historically associated with the four arts of the scholar-officials, the technique was often applied to landscapes in traditional Chinese, Japanese, and Korean painting.

+Technique

 In painting, it is a technique in which a paint brush that is very wet with solvent and holds a small load of paint or ink is applied to a wet or dry support such as paper or primed or raw canvas.
 The result is a smooth and uniform area that ideally lacks the appearance of brush strokes and is semi-transparent.

 A wash is accomplished by using a large amount of solvent with little paint.
 Paint consists of a pigment and binder which allows the pigment to adhere to its support.
 Solvents dilute the binder, thus diluting the binding strength of the paint.
 Washes can be brittle and fragile paint films because of this.
 However, when gum arabic watercolor washes are applied to a highly absorbent surface, such as paper, the effects are long lasting.

 The wash technique can be achieved by doing the following: